 The preparation of condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Such estimates include, but are not limited to, the value of purchase consideration paid and identifiable assets acquired and assumed in acquisitions, goodwill and intangible asset impairment review, determination of performance obligations for revenue recognition, loss reserves, assumptions used in the calculation of equity-based compensation and in the calculation of income taxes, and certain tax assets and liabilities as well as the related valuation allowances.
-The uncertainty surrounding estimates is increased due to the recent development of COVID-19, which is further described in Note 15.
-There could be material changes to these estimates as a result of COVID-19 developments in future periods.
+The uncertainty surrounding estimates is increased due to the development of the COVID-19 pandemic, which is further described in Note 1.
+During the third quarter of fiscal 2020, in response to the COVID-19 pandemic, the Company conducted an interim goodwill impairment analysis using the quantitative test for certain reporting units.
+The testing date was May 1, 2020.
+The Company determined that none of the reporting units were impaired and fair values of all of its reporting units substantially exceeded their carrying values at the assessment date.
+There could be material changes to these estimates as a result of ongoing COVID-19 developments in future periods.
 Actual results could differ from those estimates.

-During the second quarter of fiscal year 2020, the Company has recorded a \$2,668 reduction in the valuation allowance on the deferred tax asset related to the Company's investment in partnership and a corresponding reduction in the Company's income tax expense in the three months ended March 31, 2020.
+During the nine months ended June 30, 2020, the Company has recorded a \$2,668 reduction in the valuation allowance on the deferred tax asset related to the Company's investment in partnership and a corresponding reduction in the Company's income tax expense for the nine months ended June 30, 2020.
 Management has determined an additional portion of the deferred tax asset will be more likely than not realized based off an evaluation of the four sources of taxable income.